How to Build a Garden Fence to Keep Animals Out

 The right design combines height, the appropriate mesh size, and clever features to deter even the most persistent critters.
 It’s about creating multiple obstacles that make your garden more trouble than it’s worth.
 For example, a tall fence might stop a deer, but it won’t do much against a rabbit that can slip through a wide opening.
 A truly animal-proof fence considers every angle of attack.
 Frame It All’s Animal Barrier Gardens are a great example of this, combining a raised bed with integrated fencing to protect plants from the ground up.

-How Tall Does Your Fence Need to Be?
+How Tall Should Your Garden Fence Be?

 The height of your fence is your first line of defense, and it needs to be tailored to the animals in your area.
 For smaller critters like rabbits, a fence that’s at least four to six feet tall is usually enough to keep them from hopping over.
 However, if you’re dealing with deer, you’ll need to aim much higher.
 An eight-foot fence is the standard recommendation for keeping deer out, but in areas with a large deer population, you might even consider going up to ten feet.
 To make it even harder for them to clear the fence, you can angle the top portion outward at a 45-degree angle.
 This simple design trick can effectively deter common garden pests that rely on their jumping ability.